-On this page you find information about how to request a procurement from the Procurement and Purchasing office.
+On this page you find information about how to request a procurement from the Procurement and Purchase Office.

-When you are about to purchase goods or services for which the contract value exceeds the threshold of SEK 700,000 and no agreement currently exists, you must submit a procurement request to the Procurement and Purchasing office.
+When you are about to purchase goods or services for which the contract value exceeds the threshold of SEK 700 000 and no agreement currently exists, you must submit a procurement request to the Procurement and Purchase Office.

 Request a procurement by submitting the form for requesting a procurement.

-The buyer can prepare by thinking about the requirements that can be placed on the product / service and also inform themselves about what suppliers on the market can offer.
+The buyer can prepare by thinking about the requirements that can be placed on the product or service and also inform themself about what suppliers on the market or the suppliers in the framework agreement can offer.

 Allow yourself plenty of time

 Remember that a procurement takes time.
 For example, it takes about three months to complete the tender documents.
-There is also a statutory requirement for a minimum of 10-30 days of advertising depending on the value of the procurement.
-The estimated time from the receipt of a request until the procurement is completed is between 3 and 8 months.
+There is also a statutory requirement for a minimum of 10–30 days of advertising depending on the value of the procurement.
+The estimated time from the receipt of a request until the procurement is completed is between three and eight months.

 The procurement process in brief

 - The buyer investigates their needs and makes a market analysis for the product or service.

-- Request procurement by submitting the order form according to routines on the following page, request procurement.
+- Request a procurement by submitting the order form, Procurement request

-- After the request has been received, a responsible procurement officer is appointed, who contacts the buyer and books an appointment for a first meeting.
+- After the request has been received, a procurement officer is appointed, who contacts the buyer and books an appointment for a first meeting.

 - Work on the tender documents will begin.
 The procurement officer is responsible for requirements on the supplier and contract terms and the buyer is responsible for the product-specific requirements.